Arbor Health, an equal-opportunity employer, offers competitive compensation and excellent benefits for our employees.

 The Facilities Director is responsible for the operations of the Maintenance, Bio-Med, Security functions, EVS and Dietary by observing, consulting and helping with decisions on the most appropriate action to be taken while considering the constraints of the budget involved.
 He/She will be instrumental in providing leadership and prioritizing and implementing the daily work and special projects and oversee management of physical facilities and related services including EVS, Dietary, physical security, maintenance, electrical equipment, and grounds maintenance.
 Supervises department staff.
 Has the ability to respond to directives and priorities as established by the CFO in such a way as to give a positive image of the departments and to serve as support for the department lead, supervisor or manager.

 Bachelor's degree in business, engineering, or facility management or equivelent experience.

-- Minimum: One year experience in hospital facilities management.
+- Minimum: Two years experience in hospital facilities management.

 - Preferred: Five years experience in building maintenance or equivalent (electrical, mechanical or HVAC).

 Responsible for hiring, training, supervision, discipline and discharging of maintenance staff.